cockroachlabs-field/crdb-geo-tourist/README.md

 1. `ST_DWithin`: used in the `WHERE` clause of the SQL query to constrain the results to points within 5km of the user's location
 1. `ST_MakePoint`: converts the longitude and latitude representing the user's location into a `POINT`
 1. A GIN index on the `ref_point` column in the `osm` table speeds up the calculation done by `ST_DWithin`
+1. `ST_GeoHash`: to create the primary key for the `tourist_locations` table

-These types, operators, and the GIN index are familiar to users of [PostGIS](https://postgis.net/), the popular spatial extension available for PostgreSQL.
-In CockroachDB, this layer was created from scratch and PostGIS was not used, but the PostGIS API was preserved.
+These types and operators, together with the GIN index, will be familiar to users of [PostGIS](https://postgis.net/), the popular spatial extension available for PostgreSQL.
+In CockroachDB, this layer was created from scratch and PostGIS was not used, though its API was preserved.

 One aspect of CockroachDB's spatial capability is especially interesting: the way the spatial index works.
 In order to preserve CockroachDB's unique ability